Don’t waste your time with the wrong advice. Releasing equity from your home is easier than you think!

 When your plan provider’s solicitor is satisfied with all the legal processes carried out by your solicitor, they’ll set a completion date – meaning that the legal fees will be transferred from the lender to your solicitor.

 The solicitor will then settle any advice and legal fees directly from the equity release proceeds and the balance transferred into your account.

-If you have other secured home equity loan proceeds, you must pay them first, and any charges on your estate removed.
+If you have other secured home equity loan proceeds, you must pay them first and remove any charges on your estate.